MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-clouds-azure-cli.md

 az cloud register --name MyCloud --endpoint-resource-manager "https://my.endpoint.manager" --profile 2017-03-09-profile
 ```

 This creates the cloud, but does _not_ automatically select it.
-You will still need to switch cloud sets.

 If you no longer require the created cloud, it can be unregistered with the [cloud unregister](/cli/azure/cloud#unregister) command: